fixie-ai/fixie-sdk-js/README.md

 The Fixie SDK provides a single class, `FixieClient`, which is used to communicate with the Fixie API.
 To create a client, you need to provide your API key, which you can find in the Fixie web application, on your profile page.
-Set the value of the `FICXIE_API_KEY` environment variable to your API key, and then create a client as follows:
+Set the value of the `FIXIE_API_KEY` environment variable to your API key, and then create a client as follows:
 ```
 from fixie import FixieClient